PyO3/pyo3/guide/src/class.md

 # .unwrap();
 ```

-WARNING: `Py::new` and `.into_py` are currently inconsistent.
+WARNING: `Py::new` and `.into_pyobject` are currently inconsistent.
 Note how the constructed value is _not_ an instance of the specific variant.
-For this reason, constructing values is only recommended using `.into_py`.
+For this reason, constructing values is only recommended using `.into_pyobject`.

 ```rust
 # use pyo3::prelude::*;